MJBarcenas/HCI-Programs/README.md

 - Clean the php code and centered the divs in index.html.
 - Website is now responsive to wrong user input in file upload.
 - PHP is now checking if you have already enrolled or not.

+## *As of June 28, 2022*

+[Website, VB.net]
+- Year and semester are now also included when enrolling.
+- As a 2nd-4th year, you have to give your existing Student NO.
+- Transferees are now able to choose for a course.
+(Will add year on the next commit)

+[Website]
+- Can now remove directories that are already existing.
+(Will also do this for VB.net on the next commit)
+- Can now select a gender for Freshmen and Transferee.
+(Will also do this for VB.net on the next commit)